On the van der Waerden numbers w(2;3,t): Palindromes

 For given $k$ and $t_0, \dots, t_{k-1}$ again we want to completely determine (in theory) for which $n$ do good palindromic partitions exist and for which not.
-The key is the following observation (with obvious proof; it will follow also from Lemmas \ref{lem:embpd}, \ref{lem:pdsat}).
+The key is the following observation (which follows also from Lemmas \ref{lem:embpd}, \ref{lem:pdsat}).